datahub-project/datahub/metadata-ingestion/README.md

 ### Snowflake Usage Stats `snowflake-usage`

 - Fetch a list of queries issued
-- Fetch a list of tables and columns accessed (excludes system views)
+- Fetch a list of tables and columns accessed (excludes views)
 - Aggregate these statistics into buckets, by day or hour granularity

 Note: the user/role must have access to the account usage table.
 The "accountadmin" role has this by default, and other roles can be granted this permission: https://docs.snowflake.com/en/sql-reference/account-usage.html#enabling-account-usage-for-other-roles.

+Note: the underlying access history views that we use are only available in Snowflake's enterprise edition or higher.

 ```yml
 source: